microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/chartpoint.md

 ---
 title: "ChartPoint resource type"
-description: "Represents a point of a series in a chart.
+description: "Represents a point of a series in a chart."
 author: "lumine2008"
 ---